mrlt8/docker-wyze-bridge/README.md

 Please consider [supporting](https://ko-fi.com/mrlt8) this project if you found it useful.

+## Changes in v1.2.1

+- 💥 Breaking: `MAX_NOREADY` and `MAX_BADRES` are being replaced with the time-based `RTSP_READTIMEOUT`.
+- ✨ New: ENV option `CONNECT_TIMEOUT` - Force the stream to timeout and close if if can't connect to the cam.
+Potential fix for #306 and #211 where a stream would get stuck trying to connect until the bridge restarted.
+- ✨ New: ENV option `NET_MODE_NAME` - camera-specific net mode filter #309.
+- ✨ New: ENV option `FORCE_FPS_NAME` - camera-specific option to force the camera to use a different FPS.
+Can be used to correct slow/fast SD/cloud recordings.
+- 🔨 Fixed: Auth issue when using WEBRTC.
+- 🚧 Changed: Additional tweaks to prevent memory leaks.
+- 🚧 Changed: Default `RTSP_READTIMEOUT` has been reduced to 20s.
+- 🎨 Logging: Stream will now display the fps that the camera is using.

 ## Changes in v1.2.0

 Improved video performance to help with the buffering/frame drops introduced in v.1.0.3.
 Thanks to @Ceer123 and everyone who helped identify and test the fixes!